Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Scope General term for any scent, used in a variety of products Specifically refers to a type of personal scent with high aromatic concentration

-On Product Labels Often a catch-all term for various scent ingredients Indicates a specific type of product with a high concentration of scent
+On Product Labels Often a catch-all term for various scent ingredients Indicates a specific product type with a high concentration of scent

 Origin Can be natural or synthetic Blend of natural and/or synthetic aromatic compounds